Published on 10/10/17

 Please note that this is a general summary and no action should be taken without taking detailed advice.

 If you have any queries on the Budget please do not hesitate to contact Purcell McQuillan Tax Partners Ltd on 01 668 2700.

-Introduction We are pleased to provide our comprehensive commentary on Finance Act 2017 ...
+Introduction We are pleased to provide our comprehensive commentary on Finance Act 2018 which ...

 On 27 December 2018, Revenue issued an eBrief advising of a change in Revenue practice on the V...